oracle/weblogic-azure/README.md

 Please refer to the README for [documentation on WebLogic Server running on an Azure Virtual Machine](https://docs.oracle.com/en/middleware/standalone/weblogic-server/wlazu/get-started-oracle-weblogic-server-microsoft-azure-iaas.html#GUID-E0B24A45-F496-4509-858E-103F5EBF67A7)

+## Deployment Description

+### WLS on VMs

+#### Oracle WebLogic Server with Admin Server

+The offer provisions the following Azure resources based on Oracle WebLogic Server base images and an Oracle WebLogic Server Enterprise Edition with a domain and the Administration Server set up.

+* Oracle WebLogic Server base images
+    * The **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3** image has WLS 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3.
+    * The **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.4** image has WLS 12.2.1.3.0 and JDK 8 on Oracle Linux 7.4.
+    * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6.
+    * The **WebLogic Server 14.1.1.0.0 and JDK 8 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 8 on Oracle Linux 7.6.
+    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6.
+    * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
+    * The **WebLogic Server 14.1.1.0.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
+    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6.
+* Computing resources
+    * A VM with the followings configurations:
+        * The operation system is consistent with the selected base image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the operation system is Oracle Linux 7.3.
+        * VM size.
+        * VM administrator authentication type and the related credential.
+    * An OS disk attached to the VM.
+* Network resources
+    * A virtual network and a subnet.
+You can also select to bring your own virtual network.
+    * A network security group if you select to create a new virtual network.
+    * A network interface.
+    * A public IP address assigned to the network interface if you select to create a new virtual network.
+    * A public DNS Zone if user selects to enable custom DNS and create a new DNS zone.
+You can also bring your own DNS Zone.
+    * An A record (Alias record to IPV4 address) to the VM if you select to enable custom DNS.
+* Storage resources
+    * An Azure Storage Account and a file share named `wlsshare`.
+The mount point is `/mnt/wlsshare`.
+* Key software components
+    * Oracle WebLogic Server Enterprise Edition.
+The version is consistent with the selected base image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is 12.2.1.3.0.
+The oracle home is `/u01/app/wls/install/oracle/middleware/oracle_home`.
+    * Oracle JDK.
+The version is consistent with the selected base image, e.g., if a user selects **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is JDK 8.
+The Java home is `/u01/app/jdk/jdk-${version}`.
+    * The recent PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
+The drivers are stored in `/u01/app/wls/install/oracle/middleware/oracle_home/wlserver/server/lib/`.
+    * An domain with the WebLogic Administration Server up configured based on the inputting Administrator user name and credentials.
+The default domain name is `adminDomain`, the domain path is `/u01/domains/adminDomain/`.
+You are able to access the Administration Server and manage the domain via URL `http://<vm-ip-address>:7001/console/`.
+By default, the offer configures the Administration Server with a self-signed certificate, you are able to access it with HTTPS `https://<vm-ip-address>:7002/console/`.
+    * TLS/SSL termination if you select to configure WebLogic Administration Console on HTTPS (Secure) port, with your own TLS/SSL certificate.
+The offer sets up the Administration Server with the inputting identity key store and trust key store, and the default secure port is `7002`.
+The user also can upload the key stores directly or use key stores from Azure Key Vault.
+You have to configure the Custom DNS to make the HTTPS URL accessible.
+* Database connectivity
+    * Password connections to exiting Azure database for PostgreSQL, Oracle database, Azure SQL and MySQL.
+You can create data source connectivity to the database using connection string, database user name and password.
+For MySQL, the offer upgrades the built-in [Oracle WebLogic Server MySQL driver](https://aka.ms/wls-jdbc-drivers) with recent [MySQL Connector Java driver](https://mvnrepository.com/artifact/mysql/mysql-connector-java).
+The MySQL Connector Java driver is stored in `/u01/domains/preclasspath-libraries/` and loaded by setting the **PRE_CLASSPATH**.
+    * Passwordless connections to Azure database for PostgreSQL and MySQL.
+Passwordless connection requires PostgreSQL or MySQL instance with Azure Managed Identity connection enabled.
+The offer downloads [Azure Identity Extension Libraries](https://azuresdkdocs.blob.core.windows.net/$web/java/azure-identity-extensions/1.0.0/index.html) to `/u01/domains/azure-libraries/` and loads them to the WLS runtime by setting **PRE_CLASSPATH** and **CLASS_PATH**.
+The offer also assigns the managed identity that has access to the database to user managed identity of VM.

+#### Oracle WebLogic Server cluster

+### WLS on AKS

 ## Examples

 To get details of how to run Oracle WebLogic Server on Azure Virtual Machines refer to the blog [WebLogic on Azure Virtual Machines Major Release Now Available](https://blogs.oracle.com/weblogicserver/weblogic-on-azure-virtual-machines-major-release-now-available).